 The set list is very smartly built considering that the band released their new Saints Of Los Angeles –album four years ago but the live show still mostly offers the greatest hits from the past decades, including songs like Looks That Kill, Dr. Feelgood, Smoking In The Boys Room and Girls, Girls, Girls - most of these with half naked girls dancing and “singing” on the side of course.
 The crowd cheers when yet another old song keeps coming up after another and the band notices it as well.
 “Oh so you like the old stuff huh?”
 Vince Neil states.
 “Then you must love Nikki” he adds and makes Tommy Lee crack up and chuckle behind his drum set.
 Nikki Sixx turns to Vince in a matter of seconds but instead of a good old-fashioned fist in the forehead, he just gives him a hug.
 Whatever happened to the old times?

 The most important thing on the How To –list when going to a Mötley show, is to just let loose and not take everything so darn seriously.
 Mötley Crüe is a circus that’s a bit goofy, predictably cheesy, ridiculously rock, and not at all dangerous.
 And I mean this in the most loving way possible.
-Mötley Crüe came, they saw, and they… well, they stayed alive after it.
+Mötley Crüe came, they saw, and they… well, they stayed alive after all that.
 7/10

 Mötley - Helsinki 07.06.2012